How to Change Group Policy Settings: A Step-by-Step Guide

 • Press Win + R, type gpmc.msc, and press Enter.

-• Navigate to your domain and select the GPO linked to the organizational unit (OU) you wish to modify.
+• Navigate to your domain and select the GPO linked to the organizational unit (OU) you want to change.

-5. Navigate to the required setting under Computer Configuration or User Configuration.
+5. Look for the setting you need under Computer Configuration or User Configuration.

-6. Double-click the policy, modify the settings (e.g., Enable/Disable/Not Configured), and click Apply.
+6. Double-click the policy, adjust the settings (like Enable/Disable/Not Configured) and click Apply.

 3. Applying the Changes